THE ZIPS

 Love' and 'Over And Over'; funding was provided by Charlie Hayes, the

 owner of a local record shop.
-The labels were black
+The labels bore a family resemblance to

-catalogue number was ZIPS-1.
+catalogue number of the Zips EP was ZIPS-1.
 The band went on to release a

 single, 'Radioactivity' b/w 'I'm Not Impressed', on their own Tenement